 Come see what we're building...

-Our students are some of the most innovative thought leaders in the STEM arena.
+Our students are among the most innovative thought leaders in the STEM arena.
 At Capitol Tech, we provide the means to success through education, research, and industry partnerships to support student development.

 Our students graduate with hands-on experience in creating, building, and engineering real machines, conduct research using industry-grade equipment, and step into their field with job-relevant skills that put them ahead of their peers.